Travel Health Services

 Symptoms may appear anywhere from 2 to 21 days after exposure to Ebola virus although 8-10 days is most common.
 The major hospitals are best equipped to see suspected cases.

-2014-2015 flu shots are available to UHD students /faculty and staff at the UHD Student Health Clinic 445S for only $20.
+Flu Vaccines are available to UHD Students /Faculty and Staff at the UHD Student Health Clinic S445 for only $20.

 No appointments necessary.
-Shots will be given on a
+Vaccine will be given on a

 basis during regular business hours.

-The flu virus tends to spread from October to May, with most cases occurring in January or February.
-Vaccinations can be given at any time during the flu season — even getting a vaccination later in the season (December through March) can still help protect you from influenza.
-Get the flu shot, not the flu!!!
+The Flu virus tends to spread from October to May, with most cases occurring in January or February.
+Vaccinations can be given at any time during the Flu season — even getting a vaccination later in the season (December through March) can still help protect you from the Flu.
+Get the Flu vaccine, not the Flu!!!

 Bacterial Meningitis Vaccination